By Janelle Wetzstein

 - Close fences behind you: Some of the gates that divide the land into grazing parcels have functional pedestrian entrances that open when pushed.
 Others that sit in stiff, dry soil, do not.
 In those cases, keep an eye out for chains on the larger gate section that can be lifted to allow the gate to swing open.
 And don’t forget to close gates behind.

-Janelle Wetzstein is a marketing specialist at Sonoma County Regional Parks.
+Janelle Wetzstein is a former marketing specialist at Sonoma County Regional Parks.